 - Uninsured Motorist Property Damage Coverage: This covers property damage to your vehicle and the other person’s vehicle.

-Who Needs a Full Coverage Auto Insurance Policy?
+Who Needs Full Coverage Insurance?

 Drivers who finance their vehicles through an auto loan must often get a full coverage policy as part of the agreement.
 Likewise, you might also need a full coverage policy if you’re leasing your car.